fastenhealth/policy/source/sections/07-systems_access_policy.md

 ## 7.7 Automatic Logoff

 1. Users are required to make the platform inaccessible by any other individual when unattended by the users (ex. by using a password protected screen saver or logging off the system).
-2. ??
-Platform automatically log users off the systems after 15 minutes of inactivity.
+2. Messaging platform automatically log users off the systems after 15 minutes of inactivity.
 3. The Security Officer pre-approves exceptions to automatic log off requirements.

 ## 7.8 Employee Workstation Use

-??
-All workstations at Luma are company owned, and all are laptop Apple products running Mac OSX or Linux or PCs running Windows 10.
+All workstations at Luma are company owned, and all are laptop Apple products running Mac OSX or Linux or PCs running Windows.

 1. Workstations may not be used to engage in any activity that is illegal or is in violation of organization's policies.
-2. Access may not be used for transmitting, retrieving, or storage of any communications of a discriminatory or harassing nature or materials that are obscene or "X-rated".
-Harassment of any kind is prohibited.
-No messages with derogatory or inflammatory remarks about an individual's race, age, disability, religion, national origin, physical attributes, sexual preference, or health condition shall be transmitted or maintained.
-No abusive, hostile, profane, or offensive language is to be transmitted through organization's system.
-3. Platform/applications also may not be used for any other purpose that is illegal, unethical, or against company policies or contrary to organization's best interests.
+2. Platform/applications also may not be used for any other purpose that is illegal, unethical, or against company policies or contrary to organization's best interests.
 Messages containing information related to a lawsuit or investigation may not be sent without prior approval.
-4. Solicitation of non-company business, or any use of organization's platform/applications for personal gain is prohibited.
+3. Solicitation of non-company business, or any use of organization's platform/applications for personal gain is prohibited.
-5. Transmitted messages may not contain material that criticizes the organization, its providers, its employees, or others.
+4. Transmitted messages may not contain material that criticizes the organization, its providers, its employees, or others.
-6. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.
+5. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.
-7. ??
-Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.
+6. Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.
-8. ??
-All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
+7. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
-9. ??
-All workstations are to have the following messages added to the lock screen and login screen: This computer is owned by Datica Health, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://policy.datica.com) and have completed this training (https://training.datica.com/).
-Please contact us if you have problems with this - privacy@datica.com.

-## ??
-7.9 Wireless Access Use
+## 7.9 Wireless Access Use

 1. Luma production systems are accessible directly over wireless channels.
 2. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
 3. Wireless networks managed within Luma non-production facilities (offices, etc.) are secured with the following configurations:
-   * ??
-All data in transit over wireless is encrypted using WPA2 encryption;
+   * All data in transit over wireless is encrypted using WPA2 encryption;
-   * ??
-Passwords are rotated on a regular basis, presently quarterly.
-This process is managed by the Luma Security Officer.

 ## 7.10 Employee Termination Procedures